 Transportation & Accommodations

-You will be picked up at 2:00 PM at PDX on Tuesday, August 18.
-If you are flying to the airport you should book a flight that arrives by 1:00 PM on Tuesday, August 18.
+You will be picked up at 2:00 PM at PDX on Tuesday, August 3.
+If you are flying to the airport you should book a flight that arrives by 1:00 PM.
 If you are driving to the pre-conference excursion, you can also choose to meet at your hotel.

-At the end of the excursion participants will be driven on Thursday morning, August 20 to the Valley River Inn in Eugene for the start of the conference.
+On Thursday morning, August 5 at the end of the excursion we will shuttle to the Valley River Inn in Eugene for the start of the conference.
 You should book your return flights based on whether you are attending a post-conference excursion.

 What is Included